imperva/terraform-provider-incapsula/website/docs/r/policy.html.markdown

 # incapsula_policy

-Provides a resource to define WAF security, Whitelist, and ACL policies.
+Provides a resource to define WAF security, Whitelist, File Upload, and ACL policies.
 All policies are created at the parent account level.

 The follow-on action is to use the `incapsula_account_policy_association` resource, to assign the policy to a sub account.